A guide to Passive Houses: designs, costs and savings

 An innovative way to design homes, a Passive House – or Passivhaus, as they’re known in mainland Europe – makes use of the ‘passive’ influences on a building.
 Using designs that draw on sunshine, shade and ventilation, they maintain a comfortable temperature without needing to use as much energy as a traditional home – whether that’s heating in the winter, or air conditioning in the summer.

 For more ways to heat your home while using less energy, check out our guide to low carbon heating options.
-And if you’re thinking about other ways to make your home more energy-efficient, you might be interested in reading about the Green Homes Grant, and how to get up to £5,000 in home insulation.

 When were Passive Houses invented?